 This is the second ceremony in the trilogy.
 Mexico opens the tournament on June 11.
-Toronto picks up the torch the next afternoon, hours before Los Angeles closes the trilogy on the same day.
+Toronto picks up the torch the next afternoon, hours before Los Angeles closes the trilogy later the same day.

 Michael Bublé and Alanis Morissette anchor a lineup that runs from Canadian R&B and folk-country to Palestinian-Chilean pop and a French rapper performing the unofficial anthem of the 2018 World Cup.